LUXTACO/MusicData-Lib/README.md

 # MusicData-Lib

-Spotify-Lib is a Python library designed to fetch song and album metadata from Spotify and Deezer without relying on their official APIs.
+MusicData-Lib is a Python library designed to fetch song and album metadata from Spotify and Deezer without relying on their official APIs.
 It utilizes web scraping techniques to extract information directly from Spotify's and Deezer's web pages.
 This library is particularly useful for developers looking to integrate rich music metadata into their applications.

 ## Features